CharlesBlonde/libpurecoollink/docs/index.rst

 ----------

 -  Better protocol understanding
--  Better documentation on how it is working
+-  Better technical documentation on how it is working
 -  Get historical data from the API (air quality, etc ...)

 Releases